 This newly-released pocket reference tool enables physicians, nurses, and other clinicians to improve their communication skills for patients who have a serious illness.
 It also sends you a daily notification to try a new tip as a way to build your “communication superpowers.”

-Wendy Harpham, M.D. and cancer survivor, has a blog and newsletter which provide news, inspiration, and insights on how to get good care and live as fully as possible.
-This is from the perspective of both the physician and survivor.
-Wendy is also the author of “Happiness in a Storm” and “Only 10 Seconds to Care,” among other books related to cancer survivorship.
+Wendy Harpham, M.D. and cancer survivor, has been writing articles and patient handouts from the perspective of both the physician and the survivor in Oncology Times monthly since 2001.
+Dr. Harpham is also the author of “Healing Hope”, “Happiness in a Storm” and “Only 10 Seconds to Care”, among other books related to cancer survivorship.

 This Wall Street Journal article is a great read, though it was published in 2013.
 It summarizes interviews with thought leaders on improving doctors-patient communication skills.